Tesla plunges 250 feet off a California cliff, all 4 occupants survive

 The San Mateo Sheriff's Office said Monday that the two adults suffered "non-life threatening injuries" and the two children were "unharmed."

-The car's occupants were transported to a nearby hospital for treatment.
+The car's occupants were transported to Stanford Medical Center for treatment, Pottenger said.
 An update on their conditions was not available Tuesday.

-Officials have not released the identities of the occupants of the car or said whether they are related.
+Officials have not released the identities of the four survivors or said whether all four were from the same family.

+The CHP is investigating and will determine the cause of the crash, Pottenger said.

+"This was a traumatic accident, and they survived," he said.
+"And it was a good outcome to a very bad situation."

 The-CNN-Wire